hackademics-de/RuCTFE-2015/hm-writeup.md

 After logging in, we could add health metrics (weight, blood pressure, pulse, walking distance and a comment) and list these.
 Comments were only visible to the respective users when logged in.
 The database showed several users having flags as comments.
-Our goal was to read comments from other users from within one active.
+Our goal was to read comments from other users, without knowledge of their password.
 While registered and logged in we got some cookies: session, auth (which was obviously a md5 hash) and an id (which was a base64 decoded string "u_XXX", the user_id)

 ## fixed key